forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 ## Debug Your Code

 Nice job!
-You’ve set up the Apex Debugger.
+You’ve set up Apex Debugger.
 Now, set breakpoints and start a debugging session.
 Then, debug your code.

 To set a line breakpoint, open a `.cls` or `.trigger` file and click the column to the left of the line numbers.
 Active breakpoints are red.
 Inactive breakpoints are grey.
 You can see a list of your breakpoints in the Breakpoints panel of the Debug view.